JayBlue0/JayBlue0/README.md

 - 💻 If you want the dislike button back on youtube, here.
 You're welcome.
 UserScript is available at https://www.returnyoutubedislike.com/
+- What's that?
+WWhy use a UserScript for Safari and not a Chrome Extension?
+Because 4KHDR looks better on Safari, that's why.
+Plus, I like my RAM where I can see it.

 <!---